-- a) Always be aware of the needs of young people, and be vigilant for any possible signs of abuse. - b) Not spend time alone with young people, especially away from others.
+- Always be aware of the needs of young people, and be vigilant for any possible signs of abuse. - b) Not spend time alone with young people, especially away from others.
 Meetings with individual young people should take place as openly as possible.
 If privacy is needed, the door should be left partly open and other staff either present or informed of the meeting. - c) Not have unnecessary physical contact with young people.
 There may be occasions when physical contact is unavoidable or necessary, such as providing comfort or reassurance, or for physical support.
 Contact may also take place during sports.
 Physical contact should, however, only take place with the consent of the student and the purpose of the contact should be made clear.
 Staff/student sports events should be considered carefully and agreed with ALT before it takes place. - d) Understand that physical contact should only be made to restrain youngsters in danger of hurting either themselves or someone else.
 Clear guidance is set out in the restraint policy. - e) Not take young people alone in a car journey, however short.
 Where this is unavoidable, it where possible should be with the full knowledge and consent of the parents.
 The DSL (or Principal in their absence) must always be notified.
-Staff should be able to state the purpose and anticipated length of the route and will have checked insurance liability. - f) Not contact or meet with young people away from the Academy other than for formal organised activities such as scouts/guides, sports clubs, church groups etc. - g) Inform the Principal if, with the parents' permission, contact with the young person away from the Academy is unavoidable. - h) Should ensure that their personal relationships do not affect the young people around them. - i) Should remember that young people themselves can be responsible for abusing their peers. - j) Attend training whenever offered due to a new role or changes in legislation or procedure.
+Staff should be able to state the purpose and anticipated length of the route and will have checked insurance liability. - f) Not contact or meet with young people away from the Academy other than for formal organised activities such as scouts/guides, sports clubs, church groups etc. - g) Inform the Principal if, with the parents' permission, contact with the young person away from the Academy is unavoidable. - h) Should ensure that their personal relationships do not affect the young people around them.